What is Orthokeratology?

 - Farsightedness (hyperopia)

 Another option is photorefractive keratectomy (PRK).
-It is a refractive eye surgery that uses laser to reshape the cornea and correct your eyesight permanently.11
+It’s a refractive eye surgery that uses a laser to reshape the cornea and correct your eyesight permanently.11

-But if you want to improve your vision with the least risks possible, you can use eyeglasses.
+You can use eyeglasses if you want to improve your vision with the least risks possible.

 Many people with myopia use single-vision lenses.
 These glasses can correct various focusing issues.12

-Alternatively, you can wear a regular pair of contact lens which focus light to your retina.
+Alternatively, you can wear regular contact lenses that focus light on your retina.